hassamwazir/hassamwazir.github.io/_posts/2020-02-20-controls-system-config.md

 ### Laplace Transform

-Transfer function of a given system can be computed by first deriving its differential equations.
-Then convert those time domain equations into Laplace domain by applying the Laplace transform.
+The transfer function of a given system can be computed by first deriving its differential equations.
+Then convert those time domain equations into the Laplace domain by applying the Laplace transform.
 The third step is to find the ratio of the output to the input and that is the transfer function of that particular system.

 For example, for a spring mass damper system with an input force $$f(t)$$, mass $$(m)$$, damping coefficient $$(d)$$, and spring constant $$(k)$$, the differential equation is as follows: